Why Ketamine Works When 2+ Antidepressants Have Failed

 Taking the Next Step

-If you've tried two or more antidepressants without adequate relief, you're not out of options — you may simply need a treatment that works through a different mechanism.
+If you've tried two or more antidepressants without adequate relief, you're not out of options.
+You may simply need a treatment that works through a different mechanism.
 Ketamine's ability to target the glutamate system, promote BDNF-driven neuroplasticity, and deliver rapid symptom relief makes it a scientifically grounded option for treatment-resistant depression.

 You don't have to keep waiting for the next SSRI to maybe work.
-Check your eligibility today and find out if ketamine therapy through Discreet Ketamine could be the different approach your brain has been waiting for.
+Check your eligibility today and find out if ketamine therapy through Discreet Ketamine might be the different approach your brain has been waiting for.

 Learn more about ketamine for depression or explore the history and science of ketamine therapy.